Undergraduate Degree and Graduation Information

 Degree and Graduation Requirements

-Students must satisfactorily complete two sets of requirements: a) university-wide requirements including general education and b) college- or department-level requirements, which include requirements for completing majors and minors.
-Official college- and department-level requirements for majors and minors are available in the curriculum section of this bulletin and in curriculum guides available online.
+To receive a baccalaureate degree from NDSU, students must satisfactorily complete two sets of requirements: a) university-wide requirements and b) college- or department-level requirements, which include curricular requirements for completing majors and minors.
+College- and department-level requirements for majors and minors are listed in the college sections of this bulletin under the appropriate college listing, and in curriculum guides available online and in academic departments.
 Minimum degree/graduation requirements are as follows:

 - Academic major requirements: Satisfactory completion of all requirements of the curriculum in which one is enrolled.
+Earn a minimum total of 122 credits in approved coursework.
 Requirements for some academic majors exceed this minimum.

 - Because curricula are subject to change, intended degrees and majors, as well as second majors and minors, must be declared to be official.
 This may be done at the point of admission or readmission to the University or by submission of a Major Change form to the Office of Registration and Records.